CORA HILTON

 Hello, I'm Cora.
 I specialise in helping Millennials, Gen. Z, and members of the queer community navigate modern life.

 I find it's hard to write about therapy without it sounding…well, like a lot of therapy-speak.
-And that isn't ideal, since it makes it harder for you - the reader - to find someone that feels like a real person, rather than TherapyGPT.
+Which isn't ideal, since it makes it harder for you - the reader - to find someone that feels like a real person, rather than TherapyGPT.
 So, I’ll do my best to avoid the cliches, and try to give you something more concrete to work with.

 I offer practical, down-to-earth therapy that gets modern life.
-I've been working with Millennials and Gen Z since I opened my private practice at the end of 2018, which in real terms means I've been here with you in the trenches since before Lana Del Rey dropped her Norman Rockwell album.
+I've been working with Millennials and Gen. Z since I opened my private practice at the end of 2018, which in real terms means I've been with you in the trenches since before Lana Del Rey dropped her Norman Rockwell album.
 I'm proud to have spent these years working with people with all sorts of diverse lived experience - and as the Lana reference may have hinted, I also have particular experience working with queer stories.

 About Me